ghryanx7/ghryanx7/README.md

 <img src="https://discord.c99.nl/widget/theme-3/765841266181144596.png" alt="Discord"/>
 </a> -->

-I am a Since Student
+I am a science student

 ## About Me:

-- Learning JavaCcript and Python currently
+- Learning JavaCcript and Html currently
 - Failed at love, but never at loving

 ## Projects